Journalism with History - BA (Hons)

 Year: 3

-This module investigates the evolution of the working class in Ireland, north and south, and its interaction with capital, labour organization, society, and politics.
+This module investigates the evolution of the working class in Ireland, and its interaction with capital, labour organization, society, and politics.

 International Academic Studies - English